Workflows are the backbone of any EHR software. They are constantly working in the background, executing their roles to facilitate your EHR system.

 The more financial processes that you can incorporate into an EHR’s workflows, the better.
 They reduce the workload on your staff, freeing employees up to improve processes and follow up on other critical billing tasks.

-Another useful finance workflow feature is an intelligent billing work queue that can manage your billing burden.
+Another useful finance workflow feature is an intelligent billing work queue that can assume your billing burden and help manage the revenue cycle.
 Such workflows can allow you to track the progress of your billing staff, or trigger workflows that send denied or rejected claims to staff automatically for correction.

 Teamwork Makes the Dream Workflow